 Ignorance of anti-corruption laws in developing markets can badly damage a company’s brand and put its executives in jail.
 Yet the key to prevention is not to hire more lawyers but to put the focus where it should be—on everyday process operations.

-The key to anti-corruption lies in better processes and operations
+The key to anti-corruption lies in an effective finance operating model

 Enterprises across industries must be able to demonstrate a strong compliance program on demand, which has made anti-corruption a high-spend area, with over half directed at developing countries.
 Regulators now insist that any form of corruption leading to third-party involvement or benefit is covered under the law, which means that poorly vetted suppliers and uninformed or rogue employees can drag the enterprise into trouble.
 Further, most companies lack robust digital technologies that can improve the ABAC approach in business processes and help prevent violations.

 CFOs often assume that the legal department owns the compliance program.
 In reality, the Controller owns the processes that expose the organization to risk: Sourcing, procurement, order creation, and billing, for example.
 Legal must approve contracts, but it has no role in screening vendors or monitoring accounts payable processes that may be vulnerable to corruption.
 An effective finance operating model therefore becomes critical to anti-corruption efforts.
 Why?
 Because day-to-day compliance efforts must be managed at the business-process level.

 An integrated approach to anti-corruption

 Operating models that take a holistic approach to anti-corruption efforts perform the best.
 Executive attention and enforcement of global policies, especially in high-risk countries, while critical, can be enhanced by an operating model that leverages local legal process, technology, domain expertise, and analytics.
 Key elements include: